 Ministry to children, as is true of all effective Christian ministry, is relational.
 It’s about building relationships among people who are growing together in relating to God, in Christ, through the Holy Spirit.
 It’s about people sharing together in community the life and love of the triune God.

-Children’s ministry must not be limited to programs.
-Certainly children’s ministry programs are vital—things such as Vacation Bible School, Sunday school classes and camps—but such programs are not ends in themselves.
+Children’s ministry programs are vital—things such as Vacation Bible School, Sunday School classes and camps—but such programs are not ends in themselves.
 Rather, they are tools to start and then grow relationships among people and with God.

 We see this relational principle lived out in Jesus’ earthly disciplemaking ministry.
-In John 3:22 we are told that Jesus took his disciples into the Judean countryside where (in old King James language) he "tarried with them."
-Tarried translates the Greek word diatribo, which means literally to "rub off on."
-By involving these disciples in his life, Jesus was creating the opportunity through which he could "rub off" on his followers.
-This is ministry where the teacher (Jesus in this case), pours his life into the disciple.
+In John 3:22 we are told that Jesus took his disciples into the Judean countryside where (in old King James language) he “tarried with them.”
+By involving these disciples in his life, Jesus was creating the opportunity through which he could “rub off” on his followers.
+This is ministry where the teacher (Jesus in this case) pours his life into the disciple.
 I urge you to approach children’s ministry using this same life-on-life approach.
 How can you invite children to share your life in ways that interest them and that create the time and space in which you can rub off on them?

 Let’s think this through together.
 Where do you live?
 Well, various places.
 One place is at your church’s weekly worship service.
 I hope you consistently live there.
 Indeed, the author of Hebrews admonished some early Christians who, for various reasons, were growing lax in this discipline: “Let us think of ways to motivate one another to acts of love and good works,” he wrote.
 “And let us not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near” (Hebrews 10:24-25, NLT).